Skip to main content

 POST /actions/{id}/cancel transitions a scheduled action to cancelled and removes it from the queue.
 Already-executing actions cannot be cancelled: a 409 ACTION_NOT_CANCELLABLE comes back.
 Amps does not attempt to recall in-flight OEM calls.

-Schedules as coordinators
+Schedules as device config

 {